haihala/whoops-all-grapplers/docs/tasks/before_locals_test/before_locals_test.md

   - Jump
     - Reduce pre-jump frames
     - Allow direction corrections after pre-jump
+- Check that throws work (target is set to the correct spot after animation)
 - Do a quick round over the items